-- Better pop-up help when you click any column header
+- Quick pop-up help when you click any column header

-- Sample page includes 'Additional Training' for each column
+- Sample worksheet includes 'Additional Training' for each column

-- Sample page includes clear explanation of how each column is related to its neighboring columns
+- Sample worksheet includes clear explanation of how each column is related to its neighboring columns

 (which is one of the most common sources of confusion when using an FMEA template)